mmistakes/made-mistakes-jekyll/_posts/2012-10-22-ewalshe2-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @ewalshe2"
+title: "Adorned with a flower"
 description: "PaperFaces portrait of @ewalshe2 drawn with Paper by 53 on an iPad."
 image: paperfaces-ewalshe2-twitter-lg
 thumb: paperfaces-ewalshe2-twitter-150.jpg